Prod-Organisation/verademo-test-1/readme.md

 ### URLs

-`/reset` will reset the data in the database with a load of:fdssd
+`/reset` will reset the data in the database with a load of:

 - users
 - jokes